-In fact, it would not surprise us if it turns out that hackers have already developed a cracking toolkit which takes care of the !!! problem via their new dictionaries.
+In fact, it would not surprise us if it turns out that hackers have already developed a cracking toolkit that takes care of the !!! problem via their new dictionaries.

-Instead of doing that, we recommend that you should select two keys which are close at hand and then alternate.
+Instead of doing that, we recommend that you should select two keys that are close at hand and then alternate.

 Then add something new to your password such as bzbzbzbzbz.

 You also have the option of selecting a total of three characters such as qweqweqweqwe.

 If you are satisfied with the calculator on Gibson’s website then the tool clearly mentions that it would take over a total of 45 years even for a massive cracking array to actually crack a password that goes something like (BdWdYtLw-Sb.

 You do not need to know how we came up with that password.

 However, if you just add bzbzbzbzbz at the end of it, you actually increase the 45 years time to over a quadrillion centuries.